 All classes are taught by Sensei Grace Talusan.
 She has been involved in judo for more than 12 years.
 She started studying at Kokushi Dojo in Westwood, NJ under Ogasawara Sensei.
 Since relocating to Mahomet, IL in 2007, Grace has trained with Douglas Tono of Tohkon Judo Academy, George Weers of Hollis Park Judo and Maje Omagbaluwaje of Evolution Dojo.

-Grace is very active within the midwest judo community -- she was a co-instructor of the Illini Judo club for 7 years and tournament director of the 2016, 2017 and 2018 NCJA Midwest Collegiate Championships.
-She is currently the registration chair of the Chicago Judo Black Belt Association and was recently named as the Midwest Regional Co-ordinator of the National Collegiate Judo Association.
+Grace is very active within the midwest judo community -- she was a co-instructor of the Illini Judo club for 7 years and tournament director of the NCJA Midwest Collegiate Championships from 2016-2018.
+She was also the co-tournament director of the 2018 Chicago Open.
+She is currently the registration chair of the Chicago Judo Black Belt Association and former midwest regional co-ordinator of the NCJA.
 A certified USA Judo coach, Grace is one of the few instructors in the midwest who have obtained the IJF Academy's Level 1 certification of Instructor.

-Grace is still active as a competitor, winning many state championships, and most recently, a gold medal at the 2017 & 2016 Senior National Championship (F2 Masters U70kg), a silver medal at the 2018, 2017, 2016 IBJJF World Masters (Masters 2 - Medium Heavy division), and a bronze medal at the 2016 IJF World Veterans.
+Grace is still active as a competitor, winning many state championships, and most recently, a gold medal at the 2017 & 2016 Senior National Championship (F2 Masters U70kg), silver medalist at the 2016-2018 IBJJF World Masters (Masters 2 - Medium Heavy division), and a bronze medal at the 2016 IJF World Veterans.
 She is ranked #1 National Veterans Athlete in the F2 70kg division.